chrisdoc/thesis/thesis.md

 *CORINE* land cover data for Austria can be obtained from the following service[^4].
-The land cover data is provided in two different data types, first as a raster image with a grid size of 100 meters and second as a Shapefile..Figure [fig:clc~a~ustria] illustrates the land cover map[^5] of Austria.
+The land cover data is provided in two different data types, first as a raster image with a grid size of 100 meters and second as a Shapefile.
+Figure [fig:clc~a~ustria] illustrates the land cover map[^5] of Austria.
 The red spots within the image represents urban fabric areas whereas green denotes to forest and semi-natural areas.